 The cost of this service is an additional $1 per month.
 Once you have $1 million or more in assets, the fee changes to $100 per $1 million.

 Acorns has loads of helpful content on its website and app.
-Their advice goes way beyond just investing.
+Their advice goes way beyond just investing and even touches on investment accounts for kids, tips on how to save for retirement, and general saving and investing information.

-From help with your side hustle to saving money on energy bills, they’re eager to help you solve all your burning personal finance questions.
+In fact, from help with your side hustle and credit score to money tips and saving money on energy bills, they’re eager to help you solve all your burning personal finance questions.

 This education center serves as a great resource for those who want to be savvier with their money but don’t know where to start.

-In addition to round-ups, you can invest lump sums of money by setting up recurring deposits.
+In addition to round-ups that Acorns invest for you, you can also invest lump sums of money by setting up recurring deposits.

 These deposits can be set up on a daily, weekly, or monthly schedule.